 (See also: What If I Have a Child with Special Needs?)

 4. Inclusiveness has to do with YOU!

 Government and private sector efforts have led the way in beefing up social services to help those with disabilities.
 However I honestly think that the biggest challenge that faces us is for those with disabilities to be included into society.

-We can be quite hypocritical don’t you think?
-We want to be invited and included in social groups to feel needed, wanted and appreciated.
+Humans can be quite hypocritical don’t you think?
+We want to be invited and included in social groups.
+This makes us feel needed, wanted and appreciated.
 We hope people will acknowledge our strengths and accept our weaknesses.
 But when we are asked to extend the same to those with disabilities, some may say: “Why bother?”

 As long as Singapore remains a playground for the elite and near-perfect, the dream that my son (and others with disabilities) will be given the same level of societal and workplace inclusiveness as any other person without a disability will remain just that.
 A dream.
 To be honest, I wouldn’t ask for complete inclusiveness.
 That’s just too much to expect.
 But occasional acts of kindness, acceptance, and love will go a long way in giving hope to people with disabilities, and their parents too.